kailash-manasarovar/statement/docs/timeline/2024/march.md

 - I went back to work
 - After a while, five big Russian or Ukrainian blokes come in and stand opposite me at the desks.
 They are pretending to talk about the computer.
 They are dressed like labourers.
 They are extremely rough types, five of them.
 - I find it extremely threatening.
-- I decide to leave Denia.
+- I decide to leave Dénia.
-- When I leave the offices about two hours later, they are outside at the exact the moment I step outside the door, surrounding a blond woman I've seen before in Denia.
+- When I leave the offices about two hours later, they are outside at the exact the moment I step outside the door, surrounding a blond woman I've seen before in Dénia.

 ### Madrid

-- In fear, I leave Denia to go to Madrid and I stay from 14th-24th March at the AC Hotel Atocha by Marriot.
+- In fear, I leave Dénia to go to Madrid and I stay from 14th-24th March at the AC Hotel Atocha by Marriot.

 !!! important
     - My hotel costs run into the thousands but I feel I have no choice.